-Orthographic views are a vital part of any architect’s workflow, and every stage of the design process can benefit from an orthographic rendering.
+Orthographic projection is a vital part of any architectural workflow, and every stage of the design process can benefit from an orthographic rendering.
 Use a floor plan to communicate the space to your client early on, and then convince them of the project with elevation views from any angle.

-Previously, setting up these views could be time-consuming and even added cumbersome steps to the designer’s workflow.
-Now, Enscape makes it easier than ever to render orthographic views in striking clarity.
+Previously, setting up an orthographic projection could be time-consuming and even added cumbersome steps to the architect’s workflow.
+Now, Enscape makes it easier than ever to render these views in striking clarity.

-In this blog post, we’ll cover not only how to create orthographic views in Enscape, but also how to use them most effectively.
-To help us with this, we brought in an expert: architectural designer Steven Garubba!
+In this blog post, we’ll cover not only how to create orthographic views in Enscape, but also how to use them most effectively in architectural plans.
+To help us with this, we brought in an expert: architectural designer Steven Garubba of Criterion Workshop.

 Setting up orthographic views in Enscape

-You can set up your rendering viewport for an orthographic view right in the Enscape window.
+You can set up your rendering viewport for an orthographic projection right in the Enscape window.
 Notice the projection options in the top right corner of the screen.
 If you don’t see the buttons initially, don’t worry!
 Try switching the Help overlay on by pressing the H key on your keyboard.

 Left: Help overlay in Enscape.
 Right: Expanded menu showing perspective options

 Hovering your mouse over the button expands the overlay, and you’ll see that you have three options: perspective, two-point, or orthographic.
 Selecting orthographic will immediately adjust your Enscape window to that projection.